Park Ji-sung: Kyoto Purple Sanga

 In 2001, the club won the J2 League title and were promoted to the J1 League.
 In 2002, Park led the team to the final of the Emperor's Cup, and in the final on 1 January 2003, he scored the equaliser with a header.
-The team went on to win the match 2–1 to become the Emperor's Cup champions for the first time in Sanga's history.
+Sanga went on to win the match 2–1 to become Emperor's Cup champions for the first time in their history.
 This was Park's last game for Sanga.
 In January 2003, he left Sanga as Guus Hiddink invited him to play for PSV Eindhoven.

 PSV Eindhoven

 After the World Cup, Hiddink was appointed as manager of Dutch club PSV Eindhoven.
 In 2003, Park and South Korean teammate Lee Young-pyo moved to PSV in order to play under their mentor and former national team coach.
 While Lee quickly became a fixture in PSV's starting line-up, Park struggled due to injuries.
 He had an operation to remove his meniscus after the injury and this affected his ability.
 He felt fear when the ball came to him because he was jeered at by PSV fans disappointed at his performance.

 By the end of 2003–04 season, however, Park had begun to adapt to the Netherlands, both on and off the field.
 In the 2004–05 season, the departure of Arjen Robben to Chelsea afforded Park more starting opportunities and he quickly proved his worth to the team.
 Along with Johann Vogel, DaMarcus Beasley and Dutchmen Mark van Bommel and Philip Cocu, Park formed the backbone of PSV's midfield play with his pace and passing.
 Having been a top contributor of goals and assists that season, the highlight of Park's PSV career came when he scored the first goal against Italian team Milan in the UEFA Champions League semi-finals.
 PSV went on to win the home leg 3–1, but their 2–0 loss during the away leg meant Milan advanced to the final.

 Nevertheless, thanks to these strong performances, Park was chosen, along with Andriy Shevchenko, Adriano, Samuel Eto'o and Ronaldinho, as one of the nominees for the 2005 UEFA Best Forward award.
 PSV fans were so enamoured with Park that they wrote a song about him entitled "Song for Park", which was included on the official PSV album PSV Kampioen.